chrislemke/ChatFred/README.md

 Now you can do the following:
 ![Screenshot](workflow/assets/images/screenshot11.png)

-And this will be the result:
+And this will be ChatGPT's reply:
 ![Screenshot](workflow/assets/images/screenshot12.png)

 #### **`ChatFred_ChatGPT.log`** 📄
 Your full conversation with ChatGPT is stored in the file `ChatFred_ChatGPT.log` in the workflow's directory.
-This file is needed so ChatGPT can access prior parts of the conversation.
+This file is needed so ChatGPT can access prior parts of its conversation with you.
 You can adjust how far ChatGPT can look back in the conversation in the workflow's configuration (*ChatGPT history length*).

-To remove this file just tell ChatFred to `Forget everything` or to `clear chat log`.
+To remove this file just tell ChatGPT to `Forget everything` or to `clear chat log`.

 ### Text generation with InstructGPT 🤖
 > Instruct models are optimized to follow single-turn instructions.
 Ada is the fastest model, while Davinci is the most powerful.